cometbft/cometbft/spec/light-client/README.md

 commit verification problem in terms of the temporal properties [LCV-DIST-SAFE.1](https://github.com/cometbft/cometbft/blob/main/spec/light-client/verification/verification_001_published.md#lcv-dist-safe1) and
 [LCV-DIST-LIVE.1](https://github.com/cometbft/cometbft/blob/main/spec/light-client/verification/verification_001_published.md#lcv-dist-live1).
-Commit verification is assumed to operate within the Tendermint Failure Model, where +2/3 of validators are correct for some time period and validator sets can change arbitrarily at each height.
+Commit verification is assumed to operate within the Cosmos Failure Model, where +2/3 of validators are correct for some time period and validator sets can change arbitrarily at each height.

 A light client protocol is also provided, including all checks that